 I started work at the Phone Farm first, and by the time Terry joined the company, I had already worked my way up to the giddy heights of “Personal Trainer”, which meant that I was responsible for moulding the minds of the constant influx of new recruits (Which could be anything from 10 – 40 people per week at busy periods.
 It was – and is – a huge organisation.).
 That’s why, to this day, the Phone Farm has a large number of staff who believe whistling is banned AT ALL TIMES, and who would not, under any circumstances, use the phrase “just sayin'”.

 Although I was to come to detest the Phone Farm more than I would ever have believed possible, at that time, I had yet to realise that the job was slowly SUCKING THE SOUL RIGHT OUT OF MY BODY, and was weirdly ambitious about it.
 I was a Personal Trainer now, but by God, one day I might become an ‘Experienced Operator’ (snigger) or even a Team Leader!
-(I did, in fact, become a Team Leader, but by that point I had lost all hope and accepted the job only because it came with internet access, which the rest of the staff were forbidden, on pain of death.)
+(I did, in fact, become a Team Leader, but by that point I had lost the will to live, and accepted the job only because it came with internet access, which the rest of the staff were forbidden, on pain of death.)
 I also had this weird idea that when I finally graduated, I would probably become a high-flying business woman of some kind, and that the Phone Farm would provide a good grounding for this.
 I have absolutely no idea WHY I thought this, because there is nothing I would hate more than being a high-flying business woman, but I kept getting this mental image of myself, wearing a snappy little business suit and talking excitedly into a cellphone, while striding out of my office on the top floor of a New York skyscraper.
 I was an absolute idiot, I really was.

 Anyway!
 I was young and I was stupid, and I was ALL ABOUT being a personal trainer, and upholding the laws of the Phone Farm.
 And then, one day, Terry arrived.
 “Of all the call centres, in all the world, you hadta walk into this one,” I said, with a drawl.
 (No, you’re right, I didn’t.
 I totally made that up.
 Sorry.)
 It would be great if I could say here that the moment our eyes met across a crowded call centre, I collapsed into a swoon and knew he was The One.
 But I didn’t.
 Actually?
 It was dislike at (almost) first sight.
 For both of us, I’m sure.